Making mornings easier for your family

 Also don't forget about easy ways to sneak daily nutrition into a picky eater's day.
 Smoothies are fantastic because parents can add all kinds of super foods in and kids won't know.
 If your child wrinkles his or her nose at an actual smoothie, try freezing it and then letting them have a frozen "treat" for a snack or dessert.
-Also, keep desserts healthy with easy ideas like these frozen yogurt pops.

 Q: Any DIY tips on keeping snacks and lunches cool?

 Marie: When trying to keep their food cold until lunch time, try freezing some of the actual components.
 Put dips in ice cube trays and freeze them.
 Then just pop out the cubes and they will help keep things cold but defrost by lunch time.
 The same goes for fruits and vegetables.
 You can freeze these until you're ready to use them for lunches or snacks.

 Prepping meals ahead of time also helps with this because everything starts the day cold from being stored in the refrigerator.
 In addition, make sure you use insulated lunchboxes.
 Most come this way now and it helps prevent heat from transferring.

 Q: Are there any back to school lunch/snack recipes that parents might forget about, but that might be a tasty, easy, and budget-friendly option?